sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 ## CRServoF_ELRS_for_RP2040_Pico

 NOTE: This project is a work in progress for Raspberry Pi microprocessor RP2040 boards like the Pico.
 This project does not support other microprocessors.

+NOTE: This is experimental software/hardware and there is no guarantee of stability or reliability. **USE AT YOUR OWN RISK**.

 NOTE: This project was performed using Visual Studio with Platform IO for Linux.
 If you are using the Windows version, then you will need to [follow these instructions](https://arduino-pico.readthedocs.io/en/latest/platformio.html#important-steps-for-windows-users-before-installing) to get this project to work with Visual Studio/Platform IO for Windows.